Hunter Biden prosecutor wasn’t blocked from bringing California charges, US attorney tells Congress

 An attorney for IRS Agent Joseph Ziegler, on the other hand, said declining to partner with Weiss amounted to blocking him from going forward with the case outside his district.
 Lawyers for supervisory special agent Gary Shapley said U.S. Attorneys appointed by President Joe Biden “shouldn’t have been involved at all because of their conflict of interest.”

 Weiss, for his part, has also said in writing he had full authority over the case.
 He is scheduled to testify himself on the subject on Nov.
-7. While that testimony will also take place outside the public view, speaking about an open investigation is a very unusual step that Justice Department officials have said was warranted to “correct any misrepresentations.”
+7. While that testimony will also take place outside the public view, speaking about an open investigation is a very unusual step that Justice Department officials have said was warranted to “correct any misrepresentations” about work done on case.

 The five-year investigation into Hunter Biden had been expected to end with a plea deal this summer, but it imploded during a July plea hearing.
 Weiss has now charged the president’s son with three firearms felonies related to the 2018 purchase of a gun during a period Hunter Biden has acknowledged being addicted to drugs.
 No new tax charges have yet been filed.